-During development of the FY 2000 budget, the County revised its format taking budget accountability one step further by identifying the activities within each agency program and the costs associated with these activities.
+The County takes budget accountability one step further by identifying the activities within each agency program and the costs associated with these activities.
 The components of this format based on the adopted 2012 Strategic Plan are as follows:

 - 1. Strategic Goals Statements of public policy adopted by the Board of County Supervisors.
 There are four County strategic goal areas: Economic Development and Transportation, Education, Human Services and Public Safety. - 2.
 Goal General statements of the public policy. - 3.
 Desired Community Outcomes Key outcomes with targets that demonstrate how the community or individual will benefit or change based on achieving the goal.
 Community outcomes are adopted by the Board of County Supervisors in the strategic plan, taken from the annual citizen telephone survey or developed by agencies based on their mission and goals.